 - Don’t try to memorize

 That is because some of it is really effective.
 I follow each rule diligently even though I find rules number 3 and 5 to be the most difficult.
 I mean, how can you not even try to memorize it?
 Then, I realized you need to understand how it works first before you can memorize everything.

 Repetitiveness Is The Key

 Pimsleur uses spaced repetition method where they present you with a word/phrase, you speak it out loud, and get familiarized with the sound.

-Before the everyday lesson starts, it repeats the previous lessons which strengthen more of what you’ve learned.
+Before the everyday lesson starts, it repeats the previous lessons which strengthens more of what you’ve learned.
 I guess that’s why the above rules exist.
-Come to think about it when I finished the lesson and do the exercises needed I don’t look back at it once I close the Pimsleur software.
+Come to think of it when I finished the lesson and do the exercises needed I don’t look back at it once I close the Pimsleur software.

 It emphasizes 2 ways of learning, asking and answering questions.
 The audio narrator will do that at the same time.
 So, you really have to participate.

 It translates word by word and gives the literal meaning and teaches you how to construct the words together.
 Apart from that, it stresses accent and intonation as well, not just pronunciation.

 To make it easier, it gives examples of how the word should be pronounced by referring to an English word.
 The way they pronounced it is from back to front.
 For example sprechen: chen then spre.

 After you finished with the lesson provided each day, you will be given 2 options to review what you’ve done.

 1- A flashcard.
 It’s pretty much self-explanatory.

 2- A quick match.
-You’ll be asked what this and that called in German in a form of a quiz.
+You’ll be asked what this and that is called in German in a form of a quiz.

 By day 10, the reading lesson will be available.
 There is a spelling lesson included in it, explaining why the spelling is different from the pronunciation, why the letter R in some words isn’t pronounced clearly, and much more.

-Like Spanish, the German language also has masculine and feminine versions of their words.
+Like Spanish, the German language also has masculine and feminine versions of its words.
 This will also be included in the lesson.